St John's offers a supportive environment to its students

 Emma is also the College's Disability Liaison Officer and should be your first port of call if you have a diagnosed disability or may require further support or information.
 Emma will work with the Disability Resource Centre, your GP, your Tutor and other members of College staff to ensure all the support available is offered.

-Telephone Health Centre: 01223 338664 (Answerphone only accessed during working hours, but if I am in clinic consultations there will be a delay in response)
+(The answerphone is only accessed during working hours and if we are in clinic consultations there will be a delay in response)

 The above map shows the location of first aid equipment, defibrillators, adrenaline auto Injectors (for anaphylaxis) and serious bleeding kits available in College.
 The College has identified key staff who have received first aid at work training and as such, should be able to give initial response to incidents when the above equipment may be required, a staff member may also offer advice on follow up care or seek further medical support depending on the preventing circumstances.

-If you need medical advice when the Health Centre is closed contact the Porters' Lodges (tel.
+If you need medical advice when the Health & Wellbeing Centre is closed contact the Porters' Lodges (tel.
 01223 338600) or your own GP Surgery.

 If you need help when your GP Surgery is closed please call NHS 111 which is the NHS 24 hour health advice/management line.
 This service can assist with physical (option 1) and mental health issues (option 2, see below)